mnewlive/make-it/README.md

 # Make it
-Target List is an open source platform for creating goals.
+Make it is an open source platform for creating goals.

 ## Setting up the app
 Starting your own **Make it** app is easy and requires little effort, but you need to prepare some files.